vladko312/SSTImap/README.md

 Even though this software is based on Tplmap's code, backwards compatibility is not provided.
 - Interactive mode (`-i`) allowing for easier exploitation and detection
+- Simple evaluation payloads as response markers in case of payload reflection
+- Added new payloads for generic templates, as well as a way to speed up detection using `--skip-generic`
 - Base language _eval()_-like shell (`-x`) or single command (`-X`) execution
-- Added new payloads for generic templates, as well as a way to speed up detection using
 - Added new payload for _Smarty_ without enabled `{php}{/php}`.
 Old payload is available as `Smarty_unsecure`.
 - Added new payload for newer versions of _Twig_.
 Payload for older version is available as `Twig_v1`.
 - User-Agent can be randomly selected from a list of desktop browser agents using `-A`